Self-Employed Tax Calculator UK 2026/27

 What National Insurance do self-employed people pay in 2026/27?+-

-Self-employed people pay Class 2 NI (a flat weekly rate of £3.45, totalling £179.40 per year) if their profits exceed the Small Profits Threshold of £12,570.
-They also pay Class 4 NI at 9% on profits between £12,570 and £50,270, and 2% on profits above £50,270.
+Most self-employed people pay no Class 2 NI in 2026/27.
+Since April 2024, if your profits are above the Small Profits Threshold of £7,105, Class 2 is treated as paid at no cost, so you get the State Pension credit for free.
+If your profits are below £7,105 you can pay Class 2 voluntarily at £3.65 a week (£189.80 a year) to protect your entitlement.
+You also pay Class 4 NI at 6% on profits between £12,570 and £50,270, and 2% on profits above £50,270.
 Self-employed people do not pay employee Class 1 NI, and employers do not pay employer NI on their behalf.

 Is income tax the same for self-employed and employed people?+-